 The details

-Located at Chambers St, Edinburgh EH1 1JF, United Kingdom, the National Museum of Scotland has 11 floors of exhibits. museum exhibits feature everything from natural history, anatomy, fashion, science and technology, and Scottish art to name a few.
+Located at Chambers Street, Edinburgh EH1 1JF, United Kingdom, the National Museum of Scotland has 11 floors of exhibits and numerous galleries covering natural history, anatomy, fashion, science and technology, and European art to name a few.
 In general, the National Museum of Scotland is open daily from 10am-5pm.
 If you are interested in going, check out the website for the most up-to-date hours and information about current exhibits.
 But not need to worry about the price of admission, the National Museum of Scotland is free!

 Where is Buddy?